LoD Bombardment Crusader Skills and Runes

 During Greater Rift progression, one of your main concerns is the takedown of the GR Guardian — a massive wall of health that necessitates the inclusion of Bane of the Stricken as one of your legendary gems.
 In order to stack it up faster, as well as to proc Life per Hit quickly and reliably, you should use the Attack Speed and Block Chance stacking Punish Celerity.

 Bombardment Crusaders round out their skill slots with a Law depending on the requirements of the content; during solo Greater Rift progression, your best option is a defensive staple like Laws of Justice Decaying Strength.
 It offers stacking percentage-based damage mitigation, which scales well with the ever-increasing damage intake of Greater Rifts.
+In Season 25, in order to activate the CC-dependent effect of the Remnant of Pain Soul Shard, you will have to use Shield Glare Divine Verdict in this slot.
+Time it just prior to your burst.

 Alternate Zodiac Setup